 Mark the true reason for the shipment.
-Remember, Packlink doesn't do temporary exports, only permanent ones.
+Remember, eBay Delivery doesn't do temporary exports, only permanent ones.

 Indicate in the appropriate field the number of parcels the shipment contains.
-If it is more than 1, add up the total weight of the parcels you are sending for the weight field.
+If it is more than 1, calculate the total weight of the parcels you are sending for the weight field.

 It is extremely important to indicate the exact weight, otherwise you will encounter problems with the customs authorities: your parcel may be delayed or stuck and you may be charged extra.

-This is a necessary declaration for the customs authortities.
+This is a necessary declaration for the customs authorities.
 It states that you are not sending anything that could also be used for military purposes.

 If you plan to ship abroad anything that could also be used for military purposes, DO NOT DO IT, it is illegal.

-This is a necessary declaration for the customs authortities.
-It states that you are not sending anything that is made out of forbidden materials, due to laws for protection of endangered species.
+This is a necessary declaration for the customs authorities.
+It states that you are not sending anything that is made of forbidden materials, due to laws for protection of endangered species.

-Here you need to acknowledge that your shipment is not a temporary one, and the standard customs taxes will be applied no matter what.
-Packlink doesn't send temporary shipments outside the EU.
+Here you need to acknowledge that your shipment is not a temporary one, and the standard customs taxes will be applied no matter what. eBay Delivery doesn't send temporary shipments outside the EU.